How to Save Money

 Think about your short-term and long-term savings goals.
 If you’d like to go on vacation in the next six months, figure out how much money you’ll need to save.

 If you want to prioritize paying for your child’s college in the next 10 years, do the math to figure out how much money it’ll cost.
-These goals can inspire you to start and continue the savings process.
+These goals can inspire you to start and continue the savings process of saving money.

 You may be spending money on things that you don’t need or want.
 If you pay for a monthly gym membership but never use it, for example, get rid of this expense.
 This way you can use the extra money for your savings.